 Working as a politician's assistant, you'll provide administrative support to an elected politician.
 You'll help with secretarial tasks, research and publicity.

-You may be referred to as a politician's assistant, a parliamentary or constituency assistant (depending on where you are based), a personal assistant (PA) or an executive officer.
+You may be referred to as a politician's assistant, a parliamentary or constituency assistant (depending on where you're based), a personal assistant (PA) or an executive officer.

-Although job titles and locations vary, the basic task is to do whatever behind-the-scenes work is necessary to enable Members to represent their constituents.
+Although job titles and locations vary, the basic task is to do whatever behind-the-scenes work is necessary to enable politicians to represent their constituents.
 Politicians generally have between one and three assistants.

-Although tasks vary depending on whether you are based in the local constituency office or parliament (London, Belfast, Cardiff, Edinburgh, Brussels or Strasbourg), you'll need to:
+Although tasks vary depending on whether you're based in the local constituency office or parliament (London, Belfast, Cardiff, Edinburgh, Brussels or Strasbourg), you'll need to:

-- respond to enquiries from constituents (known as progressing casework), other politicians, the media, lobbyists and pressure groups
+- respond to enquiries - known as progressing casework - from constituents, other politicians, the media, lobbyists and pressure groups

 - perform secretarial duties, such as managing the politician's diary, making travel arrangements and taking minutes at meetings